-Partial hospitalization programs are outpatient treatment programs that require patients to receive treatment for around five to eight hours a day, for nearly every day in the week.
+Partial hospitalization programs are outpatient treatment programs that require patients to receive treatment for around five to eight hours a day, for nearly every day of the week.
 Since PHP treatment essentially occurs all day, many people call PHP treatment day treatment.
 Although PHP patients receive care all day long, they can go back to their own homes at night.

 5. Outpatient Detox